 - Garam Masala- 1/2 tsp

-2. You can use ghee or any cooking oil like sunflower oil, olive oil, sesame oil to make this recipe.
+2. You can use ghee (clarified butter) or any cooking oil like sunflower oil, olive oil, sesame oil to make this recipe vegan.

 Once the potatoes have cooled down a bit, peel them and cut into cubes.
 Keep them aside.

 In a pan heat ghee or oil.
-Add cumin seeds (jeera) and heeng (asafoetida).
+Add cumin seeds (jeera), chopped green chilli & grated ginger.